The course is available as a full time (12 months) and part-time (24 months) pathway.

 Applicants for the MSc in Sport Rehabilitation are expected to satisfy the following requirements:

-A good honours degree (normally 2.1 or above) in Sports Rehabilitation, Sports Therapy, Physiotherapy, Strength and Conditioning, Sport and Exercise Science
+A good honours degree (normally 2.1 or above) in Sports Rehabilitation, Sports Therapy, Physiotherapy, Osteopathy, Strength and Conditioning, Sport and Exercise Science.

 Exceptional entry routes may be available to applicants with significant and relevant industry experience.
 Usually more than 3 years’ experience in Sport Rehabilitation.
 Candidates with extensive experience in elite level sport may also be considered.
 All exceptional entry routes are available for non-graduates will be in line with the University criteria for the admission of students to modular Masters Degrees (and for Postgraduate Certificate and Postgraduate Diploma programmes).